stotrasamhita/stotrasamhita.github.io/index.md

 [Stōtrasaṃhitā](http://stotrasamhita.net/) is a wiki of stotrams and namavalis, displayed in many Indian scripts.
 The great rishis and saints of bhāratadēśam have left us a treasure trove of excellent stotras.
 There have been many wonderful books publishing these, such as the mantrapuṣpam (from Sri Ramakrisha Mutt) and bṛhatstōtraratnākaram, to name a few.
 A vast majority of these stotras are in saṃskṛtam, and one needs to be able to read dēvanāgarī lipi, to be able to recite these stotras.
 However, with a multitude of languages and scripts in our country, many people are more comfortable with their own mother tongue.
 [Stōtrasaṃhitā](http://stotrasamhita.net/) seeks to bridge this gap, by rendering these languages in multiple lipis, thanks to [Translipi](http://srican.blogspot.in/2007/02/introducing-trans-lipi.html).

 In this GitHub repository, we hope to make available high-quality PDFs for printing as well as devices such as Kindle, along with tools to proofread (long-term goal!).
 Perhaps, it may well be possible to integrate `stotrasamhita.net` with this `github.io` page.
+This repository is also home to various <a href="/projects/">projects</a>.

 ### Major Books